 - Maintaining the ability to meet all payment obligations in the immediate term.
-Ensuring that the bank has the ability to meet 'survival horizons' under a range of the Bank group specific and general market liquidity stress scenarios to meet cash flow obligations over the short to medium term. - Maintaining strength in the bank's balance sheet structure to ensure long term resilience in the liquidity and funding risk profile. - Limiting the potential earnings at risk implications associated with unexpected increases in funding costs or the liquidation of assets under stress. - Ensuring the liquidity management framework is compatible with local regulatory requirements. - Preparation of daily liquidity reports and scenario analysis, quantifying the bank's positions.
+Ensuring that the bank has the ability to meet 'survival horizons' under a range of the Bank specific and general market liquidity stress scenarios to meet cash flow obligations over the short to medium term. - Maintaining strength in the bank's balance sheet structure to ensure long term resilience in the liquidity and funding risk profile. - Limiting the potential earnings at risk implications associated with unexpected increases in funding costs or the liquidation of assets under stress. - Ensuring the liquidity management framework is compatible with local regulatory requirements. - Preparation of daily liquidity reports and scenario analysis, quantifying the bank's positions. - Targeting a diversified funding base, avoiding undue concentrations by investor type, maturity, market source and currency. - Holding a portfolio of high quality liquid assets to protect against adverse funding conditions and to support day-to-day operations. - Establishing detailed contingency plan to cover liquidity crisis events.

-- Targeting a diversified funding base, avoiding undue concentrations by investor type, maturity, market source and currency. - Holding a portfolio of high quality liquid assets to protect against adverse funding conditions and to support day-to-day operations. - Establishing detailed contingency plan to cover liquidity crisis events. - Management of liquidity and funding risks are locally overseen by India ALCO
+Management of liquidity and funding risks are locally overseen by India ALCO

-Scenario modelling:
+Scenario modelling

 A key component of the Group's liquidity management framework is scenario modelling.
 The Bank mainly assesses liquidity under different scenarios, including the 'going-concern' and 'name-crisis'.
+Liquidity scenario modelling stresses cash flow projections against multiple 'survival horizons' over which the Bank is required to remain cash flow positive.